spinnaker-plugin-examples/springExamplePlugin/README.md

 We will probably need was way for registerBeanDefinitions(BeanDefinitionRegistry) to conditionally load beans based on the service that it is used in.
 I didn't see a good way to do that.
 It would be possible to cast BeanDefinitionRegistry to DefaultListableBeanFactory and look at the serializationId, but that relies on some implementation details.

-Build with `./gradlew build` and copy that zip under `/build` into the plugins location of your service (by default the `/plugins` directory under your service root.

-The following should be added to your service yml config.
+<h2>Usage</h2>

+1) Run `./gradlew assemblePlugin`
+2) Put the `/build/distributions/Armory.SpringExtensionPlugin-X.X.X.zip` in the configured plugins location for Orca.
+3) Configure Orca.
+Put the following in orca.yml.
 ```
 spinnaker:
   extensibility: